 The best energy-saving device is the light switch.
 Try to get into the habit of turning off the lights when a room is not occupied.
 Consider using LEDs, which are more energy efficient and longer lasting.
 Also, think about how many bulbs you actually require in a room.
-Task lighting, such as a reading an focus light only where you need it lamp, can focus light only where you need it.
+Task lighting, such as a reading lamp, can focus light only where you need it.